adonisjs/lucid.adonisjs.com/content/docs/guides/transactions.md

 // highlight-end
 ```

-It is possible to give the transaction as a customer, here is a simple example.
+Instead of instantiating your entity using the `new` keyword, you can give the transaction in the client as a parameter.

 ```ts
 import User from '#models/user'